-Royal Botanic Gardens Kew and Kew Enterprises Limited is a “data controller”.
+Royal Botanic Gardens Kew and Kew Enterprises Limited are “data controllers”.
 This means that we are responsible for deciding how we hold and use information about you (referred to as “personal data”).
-You are being sent a copy of this privacy notice because you are applying for work with us (whether as an employee, worker or contractor) or you may be applying for a volunteer, trustee role or to come and join one of our courses as a student, apprentice or intern.
+You are being sent a copy of this data privacy notice because you are applying for work with us (whether as an employee, worker or contractor) or you may be applying for a volunteer, trustee role or to come and join one of our courses as a student, apprentice or intern.
 It makes you aware of how and why your personal data will be used, namely for the purposes of the recruitment or application exercise, and how long it will usually be retained for.
-It provides you with certain information that must be provided under the General Data Protection Regulation ((EU) 2016/679) (GDPR).
+It provides you with certain information that must be provided under the UK General Data Protection Regulation (UK GDPR).

 DATA PROTECTION PRINCIPLES

 We will comply with data protection law and principles, which means that your data will be: